-The Pension Fund smooths asset returns that vary from expectations over a five-year period.
+The Pension Fund smooths asset returns that vary from expectations over a 5-year period.
 The intention is that asset returns for purposes of funding recommendations are a combination of several years.
 The impact is intended to smooth out the volatility of Recommended Contributions over time, but not necessarily increase or decrease the level of contributions over the long-term.

 When asset returns are smoothed, there are always gains or losses on the Market Value of Assets that are going to be deferred for current funding purposes, and recognized in future years.
-Currently, the Pension Fund is deferring approximately \$360,000 in gains on the Market Value of Assets.
-These are asset gains that will be recognized in upcoming periods, independent of the future performance of the Market Value of Assets.
+Currently, the Pension Fund is deferring approximately \$2,500,000 in losses on the Market Value of Assets.
+These are asset losses that will be recognized in upcoming periods, independent of the future performance of the Market Value of Assets.